IBM/infra-to-app-with-landing-zone/docs/part2/30-add-apache.md

 remote resource and invokes a script on that machine.

-In this step, we configure the remote-exec provisioner to run a script that installs Apache server on a worker VSI.
-The remote-exec provisioner is configured to access the worker nodes through our management jump box that is publicly exposed.
-The same private ssh key is used in this example to connect to the jump box and to the worker vsis.
+In this step, we configure the remote-exec provisioner to run a script that installs Apache server all VSIs in the workload VPC ("worker VSIs").
+The remote-exec provisioner is configured to access the worker nodes through our management jump box that is publicly exposed through a floating IP.
+The same private ssh key is used in this example to connect to the jump box and to the worker VSIs.

 ![](../images/part-2/media/image21.png)